aicha-koureich/multi-backend-gemm-benchmark/README.md

 # multi-backend-gemm-benchmark
 This project explores the GPU software stack from the ground up, moving from CPU baselines to multi-backend GPU compute.
-The goal is to gain hands-on experience with low level GPU programming and performance tuning accross different APIs.
+The goal is to gain hands-on experience with low level GPU programming and performance tuning across different APIs.

 It implements GEMM (General Matrix Multiplication) across multiple backends and profiles performance across matrix sizes.
 I've developed it on my GTX 1660 Super, with additional runs on Google Colab (T4) and an Intel UHD Graphics iGPU.